yeoman/yeoman/cli/docs/docs.md

 },
 ```

-Just as the clean task, config subprop are used to create the
+Similar to the `clean` task, configuration subj-properties are used to create
-directories.
+the directions.
 A basic mapping is done in configuration to get back the
 directory values, (eg. `config(task.target) --> config('staging')`).

-Values for each is an array of files to filter, eg. they'll not be
+Values for each are an array of files to filter, eg. they'll not be
 copied over during the process.
 These are
 [minimatch](https://github.com/isaacs/minimatch#readme) patterns.